 Through MF3 we are launching a new National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC) entitled “Center for Advanced Design and Manufacturing of Integrated Microfluidics (CADMIM).”
+The kick-off Industrial Advisory Board Meeting will be held April 10-11.
 Please visit the CADMIM website for more information: www.inrf.uci.edu/cadmim.

 Our recent Biomicrofluidics paper on high speed droplet generation is a top 20 download for the month of July (2013)